ACompleted Stream Restoration

 |Project||70% native species coverage goal||Score for coverage goal||50% native species diversity goal||Score for diversity goal||Overall score for the Mission Reach|

 East Salitrillo Creek Project runs through Judson ISD facilities.
 Stream bank erosion was endangering school facilities.
-The goals of this project are related to channel stability and aquatic habitat.
-The project is to maintain the stability of the channel with no visible erosion within the channel.
+The goals of this project are to improve channel stability and create aquatic habitat.
+Specifically, the project was undertaken to create and maintain a stable stream with no visible erosion within the channel.
 Additionally, the stream structures that were included as part of the project should maintain instream diversity with visible aquatic species.
 These two goals are scored independently then averaged together for the final score for the E. Salitrillo Creek.

 This score is based on the last E. Salitrillo Creek site survey that was completed in 2019.
 This score will be adjusted in future river basin report cards upon completion of the next site survey.